amoh-godwin/Articulae/mds/educative/basics_ui/rectangle.md

 The next UI element on the popularity chart is the `Rectangle`.
 It is found in the `QtQuick` package.

+A `Rectangle` requires that both of its `width` and `height` properties must be set explicitedly or implicitedly, otherwise the `Rectangle` will not draw

 ```qml
 import QtQuick
 import QtQuick.Controls.Basic